Intuitive control panel

 Multi-functional cookers are all the rage, but their designs can be bulky and require dedicated storage space.
 We, like most home cooks we know, only give up precious kitchen real estate for appliances that are truly worth their salt.

 When the opportunity to review the Ninja Foodi 5-in-1 Grill presented itself, we didn’t hesitate to make room for it.
-We’ve heard impressive things about this indoor grill, which can also be used to air fry, a process that uses very hot circulated air to brown and crisp like a deep fryer but without the added calories and fat of oil.
-It can also be used to dehydrate fruits, vegetables, and meat for healthy snacking.
+We’ve heard impressive things about this indoor grill, which can also be used to air fry, a process that uses very hot circulated air to brown and crisp like a deep fryer but without the use of oil.
+It can also be used to dehydrate fruits, vegetables, and meat.
 Plus, it has roast and bake settings to mimic oven functionality–a useful feature if you find yourself in need of extra oven space for parties and holiday meals.

 Ninja claims this indoor grill is powerful enough to rival the cooking power of an outdoor grill and can even handle cooking from frozen for perfectly chargrilled steaks and burger patties.
 We admit that the ability to grill year-round without having to step foot outside or worry whether the propane tank is close to empty sounds too good to be true.
 We threw the cover over our outdoor grill and set to work testing the Ninja Foodi Grill’s functionality from the comfort of our kitchen.
 Here are our findings.